DataFlexCode/ChatGPTAPI/README.md

 The two OAuth2 packages in the AppSrc are not actually required - I just thought they might be when I started out.

+__Note__: although I (stupidly!) left my API key in the source when uploading to GitHub, OpenAI detected that and invalidated it, so you will have to get your own.
+I might change it to get its key from somewhere outside the workspace.

 Mike